 Discrimination in context to Tenancy Agreements

-Tenants must not be discriminated by Landlords because any of the following reasons:
+Landlords must not discriminate against tenants because of any of the following reasons:

 • Disability based discrimination